Abdulbois/ev-vcx/docs/migration.md

 # Introduction

 This version of libVCX represents a major step forward.
-The last version of libvcx based on libindy 1.3 gave institutions the ability to create connections with Connect.me on iOS devices.
+The last version of libvcx based on VDRTools 1.3 gave institutions the ability to create connections with Connect.me on iOS devices.
 The latest version now gives the ability to manage those connections from either the view of the institution or the consumer.
 Sending and accepting connection invitations, sending credential offers and requests, and sending proof requests and providing proof are all supported.
 In fact, this version of libVCX is now the main library and engine behind both the Verity-UI web interface and both the iOS and Android versions of Connect.me.
 In addition to supporting both sides of verified credential exchange libVCX now supports token related activities.
 When used with libSovtoken libVCX can send and receive tokens, pay for ledger transactions, issue premium credentials and pay for premium credentials.
-Support for libindy 1.6 and the latest Evernym agencies is also included.
+Support for VDRTools 1.6 and the latest Evernym agencies is also included.

 ## Changelog

--   Schema IDs and credential definition IDs have changed (see libindy migrating guides here: https://github.com/hyperledger/indy-sdk/tree/master/doc).
+-   Schema IDs and credential definition IDs have changed (see VDRTools migrating guides here: https://github.com/hyperledger/indy-sdk/tree/master/doc).
 -   The vcx_claimdef_* family of functions is now the vcx_credentialdef_* family.
 -   vcx_credential_* - family of functions for receiving credential offers, sending credential requests and storing issued credentials in the wallet.
 -   vcx_disclosed_proof_* - family of functions for receiving proof requests, retrieving credentials relevant to a particular proof request and generating and sending proofs in response to proof requests.